DavidAppleyard.com

 meat + meet + mete Vegetarians don't eat meat.

-If a vegetarian society found out one of its members was eating in a steakhouse, it would probably mete out a severe punishment.
+If a vegetarian society ever found out one of its members was eating in a steakhouse, it would probably mete out a severe punishment.

 miner + minor South African miners work in both gold and diamond mines.

-(1) In 'The Countess of Hong Kong' Chaplin played only a minor role.
+(1) In "The Countess of Hong Kong" Chaplin played only a minor role.

 moral + morale (1) A moral is an accepted rule or standard of behavior.